PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 class(penguins$sex)
 ```

-If we only have two levels we can encode a variable gender which takes 0 for male and 1 for female penguins, and use it to fit a model.
+We can encode a variable gender which takes 0 for male and 1 for female penguins.
 ```r
 # Set col to 0
 penguins$gender <- 0